 Interestingly, we also observed a decrease in both DCE-MRI and Doppler sonography derived parameters (Ktrans, Vp, BV and % area perfused) in responders.
-These results are in congruent with a previous study reported by Gandhi et al.47 in which the investigators observed reduction in BV, and blood flow at post-induction period relative to pretreatment in responders using a CT based perfusion imaging technique.
+These results are congruent with a previous study reported by Gandhi et al.47 in which the investigators observed reduction in BV, and blood flow in the post-induction period relative to pretreatment in responders using a CT based perfusion imaging technique.
 Additionally, we observed similar trends in Ktrans, Vp, and BV at post-treatment period relative to baseline in non-responders.
-Collectively, these findings further support the notion that DCE-MRI and Doppler sonography derived perfusion parameters provide similar hemodynamic information in HNSCC patients treated with induction chemotherapy.
+Collectively, these findings support the notion that DCE-MRI and Doppler sonography derived perfusion parameters provide similar hemodynamic information in HNSCC patients treated with induction chemotherapy.

 Doppler sonography is an operator-dependent technique requiring careful interpretation of the imaging findings.
 In the present study, an investigator (CMS) with expertise in ultrasound imaging and long-standing experience in this field evaluated the Doppler sonograms.
 Though promising, the results of our initial experience should be treated with caution, as these findings are from a relatively small number of patients.
-Another shortcoming of the current study was that images from two modalities were not spatially co-registered together.
+Another shortcoming of the current study was that images from two modalities were not spatially co-registered.
 Despite these limitations, the results show that Doppler sonography is a reliable imaging modality, which yields similar results as DCE-MRI in HNSCC.
-This is a potentially important as Doppler sonography could be used as an alternative imaging modality for assessing the treatment response of superficial neck lymph nodes in HNSCC patients.
-On the other hand, DCE-MRI may be reserved for evaluating metastatic lymph nodes located in the deep-seated neck regions such as infrahydoidal, retropharyngeal, parapharyngeal and paratracheal spaces.
+This is potentially important as Doppler sonography could be used as an alternative imaging modality for assessing treatment response of superficial neck lymph nodes in HNSCC patients.
+While, DCE-MRI may be reserved for evaluating metastatic lymph nodes located in the deep-seated neck regions such as infrahydoidal, retropharyngeal, parapharyngeal and paratracheal spaces.
 Future studies with larger patient populations are warranted to confirm these findings.

 Table 1.
 Clinical characteristics of HNSCC patients